 Once you have determined that you are eligible for AOS, here's how to prepare the paperwork :

 In order to avoid the possibility of getting bogged down in paperwork and missing your opportunity for a diversity visa, your best bet is to get help from an experienced immigration attorney immediately.
-The attorney can analyze your options and help prepare the paperwork.
+The attorney can analyze your options, help prepare the paperwork, and take all reasonable steps to bring the case to a speedy approval.

 Need a lawyer?
 Start here.